tccole23/latin102/quiz3.md

 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

 ❌**In the next three, your adjective and noun forms are right, but we don't need a preposition to express instrument or means in Latin.**
-The Hydra killed passers by with a great blowing of his poisonous breath. - cum afflatu magno
+The Hydra killed passers by with a great blowing of his poisonous breath. -  afflatu magno

-The Hydra killed passers by with a greater blowing of his poisonous breath. - cum afflatu maiore
+The Hydra killed passers by with a greater blowing of his poisonous breath. - afflatu maiore

-The Hydra killed passers by with the greatest blowing of his poisonous breath. - cum afflatu maximo
+The Hydra killed passers by with the greatest blowing of his poisonous breath. - afflatu maximo

 The victims died in great torment. - in cruciatu magno